jack-han-115/limesurvey-cloud/dbversion-447/CONTRIBUTING.md

 ## Making changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the master branch.
+  * Bug fixes go into the master branch
-  * Only target release branches if you are certain your fix must be on that branch.
+  * New features go into the develop branch
-  * To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
-Please avoid working directly on the `master` branch.
+  * To quickly create a topic branch based on develop; `git checkout -b fix/develop/my_contribution develop`.
+Please avoid working directly on the `develop` or `master` branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format - check out our